 Business Networking Groups in Philadelphia

 There are a number of specialized networking groups in Philly.
 If you’re seeking more generalized groups and events, you may want to try:

-- Philadelphia Entrepreneur Expo: This annual event celebrating startups is held during Philly Tech Week in the spring.
+- Philadelphia Entrepreneur Expo: This annual event celebrating startups and technology companies is the largest in the Philadelphia area.
 The Philly Startup Leaders sponsor the event, which has helped some startups find funding through investors in attendance.

 - Entrepreneurs’ Forum of Greater Philadelphia: Imagine a group of people who understand exactly what challenges and difficulties you face with your growing business.
 You’ll find that at the Entrepreneurs’ Forum, which sponsors monthly meetings focused on business themes.

 - EO Philadelphia: This group offers peer-to-peer networking and mentorship for their members, along with forums, chapter events, and global events.
 EO welcomes early-stage entrepreneurs and participates in student entrepreneur awards for those who operate a business while in college or university.

 While Philadelphia and Harrisburg represent large metro regions in Pennsylvania, you can also find local groups in many different areas.

 - The Centre Region Entrepreneur Network: This network unites entrepreneurs and startup owners in State College and the surrounding areas of Centre County.
 It encourages investing in new businesses and technologies in the area and offers frequent meetups for those going into business for themselves.

 - The Berks County Networking Association: This group specializes in helping businesspeople, including entrepreneurs, build alliances and develop leads.
 It emphasizes matching professionals from non-competing fields with each other to help learn from their past experiences.